 The actual job of planting asparagus is easy.
 It’s the waiting that’s hard.

-You buy the asparagus crowns either at a local nursery or through mail order and then you put them in the ground.
+You buy the asparagus crowns (they look like big spiders) either at a local nursery or through mail order and then you put them in the ground.
 Easy.

 You just have to get over the idea that you won’t be able to eat any of it until you’re frail and elderly.
 It’s 2 years.
 You will not be frail and elderly.
 You probably won’t even have cleaned behind your couch by then.
 You will have asparagus before your next behind-the-couch cleaning.
 That’s not too long to wait is it?
 No it is not.
 2 years isn’t a big deal.